 When executing an inter-privilege-level far call, the code segment for the procedure being called must be accessed through a 64-bit call gate.
 The segment selector specified by the target operand identifies the call gate.
 The target operand can only specify the call gate segment selector indirectly with a memory location (m16:16, m16:32 or m16:64).
-The processor obtains the segment selector for the new code segment and the new instruction pointer (offset) from the 16-byte call gate descriptor.
-(The offset from the target operand is ignored when a call gate is used.)
+The processor obtains the segment selector for the new code segment and the new instruction pointer (offset) from the 16-byte call gate is used.)